joeblew999/pb-stack/mod/_template/source-remote/README.md

 ## BUGS

+this folder:

-BUG: VAR variable does not override ENV variable .
-See this folder.
+- BUG: VAR variable does not override ENV variable.

-BUG: VAR variable overrides are not working at all.
-See test01-vars folder.
+test01-vars folder:

+- BUG: Does not get the values from the .env in the parent folder.

+test02-envs folder:

-BUG: ENV variable from the parent folder not working.
-See test02-envs folder.
+- BUG: Does not pick up ENV variable from the parent folder not working.

 ```sh